Site Map

 Take good care of your mouth.
 Chemotherapy can cause dry mouth or sores.
 This can lead to an increase in bacteria in your mouth.
 The bacteria can cause infection in your mouth, which can spread to other parts of your body.

 Rinse your mouth 4 times a day with a salt and baking soda solution.
-(Mix one half teaspoon, or 2.5 grams, of salt and one half teaspoon, or 2.5 grams, of baking soda in 8 ounces or 240 mL of water.)
+(Mix 1/8 teaspoon or 0.7 grams of salt and 1/4 teaspoon or 1.25 grams of baking soda in 8 ounces or 240 milliliters of water.)

-Your provider may prescribe a mouth rinse.
+Your health care provider may prescribe a mouth rinse.
 Do not use mouth rinses with alcohol in them.

 Use your regular lip care products to keep your lips from drying and cracking.
 Tell your provider if you develop new mouth sores or pain.